torvalds/linux/Documentation/driver-api/media/v4l2-subdev.rst

 	struct v4l2_subdev *sd = v4l2_i2c_new_subdev(v4l2_dev, adapter,
 					"module_foo", "chipid", 0x36, NULL);

-This loads the given module (can be ``NULL`` if no module needs to be loaded) and calls :c:func:`i2c_new_client_device` with the given ``i2c_adapter`` and chip/address arguments.
+This loads the given module (can be ``NULL`` if anal module needs to be loaded) and calls :c:func:`i2c_new_client_device` with the given ``i2c_adapter`` and chip/address arguments.
 If all goes well, then it registers the subdev with the v4l2_device.

 You can also use the last argument of :c:func:`v4l2_i2c_new_subdev` to pass an array of possible I2C addresses that it should probe.
 These probe addresses are only used if the previous argument is 0.
-A non-zero argument means that you know the exact i2c address so in that case no probing will take place.
+A analn-zero argument means that you kanalw the exact i2c address so in that case anal probing will take place.

 Both functions return ``NULL`` if something went wrong.

-Note that the chipid you pass to :c:func:`v4l2_i2c_new_subdev` is usually the same as the module name.
+Analte that the chipid you pass to :c:func:`v4l2_i2c_new_subdev` is usually the same as the module name.
 It allows you to specify a chip variant, e.g.
 "saa7114" or "saa7115".
 In general though the i2c driver autodetects this.
 The use of chipid is something that needs to be looked at more closely at a